Ready for Hedge Trimming?

 Winter is Your Ideal Time for Hedge Trimming

 Rows of thickly planted shrubs can be a handsome way to define borders and boundary lines, keep children and pets in (or out), but like all shrubs, hedges need regular watering and pruning to look their best.
-Here are some expert tips that will ease your success in hedge trimming and maintenance, that you can also learn from consulting and hiring your Lakeland lawn maintenance experts when it comes to hedge trimming.
+Here are some expert tips that will ease your success in hedge trimming and maintenance, that you can also learn from consulting and hiring your Lakeland landscaping experts when it comes to hedge trimming.

 Hand-pruning is a must in conjunction with shearing